materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ### Log in to the demo instance

 - Navigate to the homepage.
 - Click "Log in" and enter your account credentials.
-If you receive an error message such as "Invalid email address", contact us at big-map-archive@materialscloud.org.
+If you receive an error message such as "Invalid email address", contact us.
 - In case of unknown or forgotten password:
   - Click "Forgot password?".
   - Enter your email address and click "Reset password".